 What you do:

-Preheat oven to 350 degrees.
-Brush 8-10 ramekins with coconut oil and place in a large baking dish with high sides.
+Brush 8-10 ramekins (3-inch diameter) with some of the melted butter and place them in a large baking dish with high sides.

-In a food processor or with an immersion blender in a medium bowl, purée sweet potato flesh with cinnamon, nutmeg, cardamom, ginger, cloves and sea salt until smooth.
-Stop and scrape down sides.
+In a food processor or blender, purée sweet potato flesh with ground cinnamon, grated nutmeg, ground cardamom, ground ginger, ground cloves and sea salt until smooth.
+Stop and scrape down the sides.

-Add maple crystals, maple syrup, and remaining melted coconut oil.
-Purée until smooth.
-Stop and scrape down sides.
-Add eggs and process until creamy, about 2 minutes.
+Add maple crystals, maple syrup, remaining melted butter, and eggs and process until smooth and creamy, about 2 minutes.

 Pour into prepared ramekins.
-Carefully transfer to oven rack that is slightly pulled out.
+Carefully pull out the middle oven rack about 4-5 inches.
+Transfer the baking dish to the oven rack.
 Pour hot water into the baking dish until it comes halfway to two-thirds up the sides of the ramekins.
 Carefully slide the baking dish and oven rack back into the oven.
-Bake 25-30 minutes until custard is set.
-A tiny pea-sized circle in center will jiggle just a little when done.
+Try not to splash water into the custard.
+Bake for 23-26 minutes until custard is set.
+A tiny pea-sized circle in the center will jiggle just a little when done.

 Serve warm or chilled with additional maple syrup or dusting of freshly ground nutmeg if desired.